Rebilly/rebilly-js-sdk/docs/reference/rebilly-api.md

 ### Plans
 `:::js api.plans`

 Create and manage plans.
-Used to describe a subscription.
+Plans are used to describe a subscription.
 A plan may have optional setup fees, an optional trial period and fees, and an optional recurring fees and frequency.
 A plan may also expire, or be valid only for a limited number of recurrences.

 !!! info ""
     See the [**Plans resource**][25] for detailed method information.